 The new design also incorporates a responsive layout that adapts to different screen viewers (smart phones, tablets and desktop computers), as well as multiple web browsers (Internet Explorer, Chrome, Firefox and Safari).
 As a result, there should be minimum need for resizing, panning or scrolling.

 The district welcomes any feedback from the community about its new website.
-Email the Liberty Communications Specialist, Alyssa Pagano, with any questions, comments or suggestions.
+Email the Liberty Communications Specialist with questions, comments or suggestions.

 The new website was produced in partnership with the Capital Region BOCES Communications Service.